 Choose high-phosphorus liquid fertilizers with NPK ratios of 5-10-5 or 5-10-10.

 Dilute the fertilizer according to the instructions on the packet.
-Add the recommended dose to an empty watering can before topping up with the recommended amount of water.
+Add the recommended dose to an empty watering can before topping up with the recommended amount.

 Apply the fertilizer as if you were watering the plant.
 Pour the diluted fertilizer around the stem of your clematis.
 Take care to avoid splashing any fertilizer on the leaves.

-It’s also worth noting that all parts of the clematis plant are considered poisonous, so it’s prudent to wear protective gloves when overseeing any form of care with these plants.
+It’s also worth noting that all parts of the clematis plant are considered poisonous, so it’s prudent to wear protective gloves when overseeing any care with these plants.

 Key Considerations